fdrgsp/cali/_dev/____________todo.md

 - add "database only" tab in the init widget to open a database without the actual data loading so only the plotting and analysis can be done.

 - have a new gui that allows to only open a list of databases and plot the same metrics/results for all of them...like for instance if I have 10 databases form 10 different recordings on the same plate but done in different day we can see the variation over time.

+- is there something wrong with the multithreading? it seems slower if I multithread...